vuevert/Vert-Core/README.md

 app.start()
 ```

 That's it!
-Have a nice try!
+An oop-vue-app has been built, have a nice try!

-## Documentation
+## API

-Currently documentation files are stored in `docs/` folder and they are under heavy construction.

 ## Take care of yourself